Ultraman Mebius Side Story: Ghost Reverse: STAGE I: The Graveyard of Darkness

 In the Land of Light, the Ultra Brothers received the interrupted Ultra Sign sent by Hikari, which came from the Monster Graveyard.
 Obtaining Zoffy's approval, Ace and Taro departed to investigate the matter while Mebius, on his routine patrol, was quickly notified by Zoffy to join the investigation.

 In the middle of the journey, Mebius was intercepted by Glozam and later an Inpelaizer, who appeared to have been revived by unknown circumstances.
 Meanwhile, Ace and Taro entered the graveyard and discover mysterious phenomenons surrounding it and were attacked by the revived Heavenly Kings, Deathrem, Mefilas and Mebius Killer.
 The strange field also disrupted their powers and it was soon discovered the revived villains' plan was to enter the Valley of Flames and retrieve the Giga Battle Nizer, a device that can manipulate 100 monsters at once.
 Of course, neither the Ultra Warriors, nor the revived Heavenly King could enter due to the extreme heat.
 Leaving the Inpelaizer to fight Mebius, Glozam joined the Heavenly Kings, revealing Hikari to be their captive to Ace and Taro.
 As Mebius was about to be defeated, a mysterious warrior saved him and quickly defeated the Inpelaizer.
 The stranger introduced himself as Mechazam, a robot warrior in search of greater power and fought other warriors to become stronger.
 As Mebius left, Mehcazam took an interest in the Ultra Warrior, fighting for his comrades despite the injuries sustained and spied the former from afar.

-Arriving at the Monster Graveyard, Mebius discovered that Ace and Taro were held hostages by the Heavenly Kings while Hikari was revealed to have join their ranks.
+Arriving at the Monster Graveyard, Mebius discovered that Ace and Taro were held hostages by the Heavenly Kings while Hikari was revealed to have joined their ranks.
 Their true objective was for Mebius to enter the Valley of Flames and retrieve the Giga Battle Nizer in hopes of reviving Alien Empera.
 Mebius was picked for such duty due to his Burning Brave mode possessing the ability to endure its fatal heat but was required to obtain it faster before the captured Ultras had their energies depleted.
-Believing that Mebius' strength comes from the need to protect others, Mechazam joined the former under the pretense to become stronger.
+Believing that Mebius's strength comes from the need to protect others, Mechazam joined the former under the pretense to become stronger.
 In the middle of their journey, they were attacked by the Giga Battle Nizer's guardian, EX Zetton.
 Mebius entrusted the robot to retrieve the device while he dealt with the monster but during that time, Mebius took a hit meant for Mehcazam.